 Patients with a mixed pattern of cellulite are usually started with SmoothShapes.
-Later, if further improvement is desired, they may with ot also do Thermage.
-Using these two technologies after proper analysis provides improvement in the appearance of cellulite in the majority of patients.
+Later, if further improvement is desired, they may also do Thermage.
+Using these two technologies after proper analysis provides an improvement in the appearance of cellulite in the majority of patients.
 For those who desire even more improvement, or do not respond well, the Cellulite Analysis and Treatment System (CATS) can provide more answers (see below).

 What other treatments should I consider?

 Some patients may desire further improvement after seeing a response to their initial treatment with SmoothShapes ( see description of SmoothShapes above ) or Thermage ( see description of Thermage above ) therapy.
-This is the area where many cellulite treatments have failed, because no treatment works on every patient and many patients desire further improvement even after having a good response to their first treatment.
+This is the area where many cellulite treatments have failed because no treatment works on every patient and many patients desire further improvement even after having a good response to their first treatment.
 Our Cellulite Analysis and Treatment System (CATS) allows us to address this issue.
 Once again, we begin by looking at the patient’s pattern of cellulite, but now we also factor in the treatments you have done in the past.
 The experience of our consulting staff is essential at this point.
-A detailed description of the decision making at this point is beyond this article.
+A detailed description of the decision-making at this point is beyond this article.
 However, we can discuss general guidelines.

 The next step in patients with classic cellulite (see: How do you evaluate my cellulite? above) is usually a technology known as Acoustic Wave Therapy (AWT).
 AWT is used widely in Europe for this purpose.
 Innovations Medical was the first to introduce AWT for cellulite in the United States.
 Here is how AWT works: